 Erawan is a protected area.
 Practice responsible ecotourism: respect wildlife from a distance, leave no waste, stay on marked trails, and consider hiring local guides to support the community.

-FAQ about Erawan National Park
+FAQ about Erawan Falls

 What is the best time to visit?